exercism/docs/building/tooling/best-practices.md

 ### Prefer build-time commands over run-time commands

-Tooling runs as one-off, short-lived Docker container:
+Tooling runs as a one-off, short-lived Docker container:

 1. A Docker container is created
 2. The Docker container is run with the correct arguments
 3. The Docker container is destroyed

 Therefore, code that runs in step 2 runs for _every single tooling run_.
-For this reason, reducing the amount of code that runs in step 2 is a great way to improve performance One way of doing this is to move code from _run-time_ to _build-time_.
+For this reason, reducing the amount of code that runs in step 2 is a great way to improve performance.
+One way of doing this is to move code from _run-time_ to _build-time_.
 Whilst run-time code runs on every single tooling run, build-time code only runs once (when the Docker image is built).